sharemycart/sharemycart/README.md

 ### How to best understand the current code base

-The current code is [dased upon the awesome React + Firebase + MobX Tutorial ❤️ by @rwieruch ](https://www.robinwieruch.de/react-firebase-mobx-tutorial)
+The current code is [based upon the awesome React + Firebase + MobX Tutorial ❤️ by @rwieruch ](https://www.robinwieruch.de/react-firebase-mobx-tutorial)

 You can start from the tutorial.
 You like to get into the code quickly?
 Then ou are probably best off by launching the app from the `ui` folder using `npm start`.
 Be sure you provided the credentials either as environment variables.
 For local development, `.env-development` is being used.
 You need to adapt the `.env.development` to your firebase credentials and add an `.env.development.local` with the API-key (`REACT_APP_BACKEND_API_KEY="AIz...0S8"`).